-Jacinth (Jackie) K Fairley BSc, BVSc (Hons), MBA, GAICD Chief Executive Officer and Director (appointed 1 July 2006)
+Jacinth (Jackie) K Fairley BSc, BVSc (Hons), MBA, GAICD, FTSF

+Chief Executive Officer and Director (appointed 1 July 2006)

-Dr Jackie Fairley has more than 25 years of operational experience in the pharmaceutical and biotechnology industries working in senior management roles with companies including CSL and Faulding (now Pfizer).
+Dr Jackie Fairley has approximately 30 years of operational experience in the pharmaceutical and biotechnology industries working in senior management roles with companies including CSL and Faulding (now Pfizer).
 In those roles she had responsibilities which included clinical, regulatory, business development, product development management and general management.
-At Faulding she was responsible for Global Regulatory Affairs and International Business Development for Faulding's Hospital Business which operated in more than 60 countries.
-She was appointed Chief Executive Officer of the group in July 2006.
+At Faulding she was responsible for Global Product Development, Regulatory Affairs and Business Development for Faulding's Hospital Business which operated in more than 60 countries.